chrismaltby/gb-studio-docs/docs/project-editor/index.md

 ### Colorize tool

-Allows each tile to be given a different palette to use in place of GB Studio's default palette.
+Allows you to [paint tiles](/docs/project-editor/scenes#colorizing-a-scene) in your scene with with up to 8 color palettes per scene.
 The _Colorize tool_ also uses GB Studio's _Drawing mode_.
 The palettes used here are determined in the _Palette_ tab in the _Project Editor_.

 See the documentation on [Keyboard Shortcuts](/docs/getting-started/keyboard-shortcuts) for editor tool shortcuts.